INFORMSJoC/2024.0546/src/Comp/LinTP/readme.md

 of Harsanyi & Selten (1988) to select and compute the pairwise stable networks.

 In this folder, we show our implementation of LinTP and distribute it along with our algorithm LogTP.
 LinTP is similar to LogTPc since it also applies a predictor-corrector method to numerically trace a homotopy path.
-However, their paths are determined by different homotopy systems.
+However, their paths are determined by a different homotopy system.

 We compare LinTP with our algorithm LogTP in Section 5.3 of our paper on a connections model of Jackson & Wolinsky (1996).

+# Technical details
 - `main.m`: the main program of LinTP, including the parameter settings and the implementation of the predictor-corrector method.